 The District maintains six individual government funds.
-Information is presented separately in the governmental fund balance sheet and the governmental fund statement of revenues, expenditures, and changes in fund balances for the General Fund (which includes activities of the Ambulance Fund) the Capital Improvement Fund and the Liability Insurance Fund, which are considered to be major funds.
+Information is presented separately in the governmental fund balance sheet and the governmental fund statement of revenues, expenditures, and changes in fund balances for the General Fund (which includes activities of the Ambulance Fund) and the Capital Improvement Fund, which are considered to be major funds.
 Data from the other funds are combined into a single, aggregated presentation.
 Individual fund data for each of these non-major governmental funds is provided in the form of combining statements and individual schedules elsewhere in the report.